 I have received many mentors from joining local writers groups, by being an active member of SCBWI, and attending conferences.
 My number one advice for making a connection is to put yourself out there and to be real with humans.
 Everyone wants to make an AUTHENTIC connection, so don’t put up a front or try to be someone you’re not.
 People will love meeting the real you. 😄

-Finding a writing mentor is an essential part to your writing journey.
-Not only will you get fantastic advice, but you’ll be able to build a valuable relationship with writers that will be long standing throughout your career in the industry.
+Finding a writing mentor is an essential part of your writing journey.
+Not only will you get fantastic advice, but you’ll be able to build a valuable relationship with writers that will be long-standing throughout your career in the industry.

 Be looking for ways where you can add value and create a connection with other writers in your area.
 And join groups, like SCBWI, to meet authors in your area.

-For more articles on improve your writing journey, check these out:
+For more articles to improve your writing journey, check these out:

 - How to find writing groups